kalil004/kalil004/README.md

 - 📚 studying systems analysis and development at [FATEC SJC](https://fatecsjc-prd.azurewebsites.net) since 2023, scheduled to graduate in 2025.

-- 🧠 currently practicing my HTML, CSS, Java and JavaScript knowledge.
+- 🧠 currently expanding my Typescript and React knowledge.

 <br/>